greg-js/arch-wiki-md-repo/wiki/_content/english/Bumblebee.md

 ### Primusrun mouse delay/disable VSYNC

 For `primusrun`, `VSYNC` is enabled by default and as a result, it could make mouse input delay lag or even slightly decrease performance.
-Test `primusrun` without `VSYNC`:
+Test `primusrun` with `VSYNC` disabled:

 ```
 $ vblank_mode=0 primusrun glxgears

 ```

-If you want to use it, install [optiprime](https://aur.archlinux.org/packages/optiprime/) package.
+If you want to keep using it, install [optiprime](https://aur.archlinux.org/packages/optiprime/) package, which provides a script for above command.
 Usage:

 ```
 $ optiprime glxgears

 ```

-In conclusion, it doesn't make significant performance improvement, but as mentioned above, it should remove mouse input delay lag.
+Comparison:

 | Command | FPS | Score | Min FPS | Max FPS |
 | optiprime unigine-heaven | 31.5 | 793 | 22.3 | 54.8 |